realpython/python-guide/docs/notes/styleguide.rst

 submit content with a missing serial comma will result in permanent banishment from this project, due to complete and total lack of taste.

+Banishment?
+Is this a joke?
+Hopefully we will never have to find out.

 Code Examples
 -------------